abraker95/Hit-offset-bot/README.md

 each hitobject it solves for the offset needed to have 50% of the players satisfy the condition of hitting within the offset.

 The most expensive operation is collecting the replays.
 The bot is set to collect a replay every 3 seconds, which means it takes roughly 2.5 minutes to collect all replays.
-This is required due to rate limites for downloading replays, and doing it any faster may result the server replying with a "too many request" error.
+This is required due to rate limits for downloading replays, and doing it any faster may result the server replying with a "too many request" error.

 ### Usage: